developit/htm/README.md

 Develop with React/Preact directly in the browser, then compile `htm` away for production.

 It's built using [Tagged Templates] and the browser's HTML parser.
+Works in [all modern browsers].

 ## `htm` by the numbers: